- School Day and Organisation

 The school office do their best to source providers of quality, at a reasonable price.
 Some clubs are more expensive due to the cost of materials & resources the children use - not just the leaders fee.
 Others we are able to fund through grants (e.g. sports).
 We will continue to seek the best quality & most cost effective provision - if you have any suggestions please let us know - and to identify grants that may be used to subsidise costs for parents.

-'School dinners.'
-'More time for kids to finish their lunch.'
+'More time to eat lunch.'